Azure/azure-cosmos-dotnet-v2/samples/Patterns/README.md

   * Move large tenants to their own collections
   * If the per-document size is large, use the patterns for large documents

-## Patterns for hot spots: hot partition keys
+## Patterns for hot spots: frequent partition keys
 * Subset of keys much more frequently accessed than others
 * Popular item in retail catalog, common driver defect in Windows DnA telemetry
 * Patterns to manage hot partition keys